PabloJM21/Segmentation-Denoising-with-U-Net/README.md

 ## Data Exploration
 In this step, we explore the dataset to understand its structure and visualize some examples.
 This is done in the data_exploration.py script.

--Script: data_exploration.py
+- Script: data_exploration.py

 ## Implement PyTorch Dataset
 We implement a custom PyTorch dataset to handle data loading and preprocessing.
 This implementation can be found in the dataset.py script.

--Script: dataset.py
+- Script: dataset.py

 ## Implement the U-Net
 We implement the U-Net architecture as described in Ronneberger et al. The code for this is in the unet_model.py script.

--Script: unet_model.py
+- Script: unet_model.py

 ## Training
 We define the training functions and train the model, plotting the results of loss and metrics.
 The training code is in the training.py script.

--Script: training.py
+- Script: training.py

 ## Evaluation
 We evaluate the model on the test data to assess its performance.
 This evaluation is done in the evaluation.py script.

--Script: evaluation.py
+- Script: evaluation.py

 ## Training with Boundary Channel
 To avoid merges of touching nuclei, we add a boundary channel to the learning objective and retrain the model.
 This process is handled in the train_with_boundary.py script.

--Script: train_with_boundary.py
+- Script: train_with_boundary.py

 ## Results
 The results of the segmentation and denoising tasks will be stored in the results/ directory, including logs, models, and figures.